-- -DOM does not plan to adopt this recommendation at this time.
-The approved frequency of services for an individual should be in line with the person's needs at a given time.
-In order to adequately support the person in their home & community, the services and frequency on the approved PSS should change as the person's needs change. - J. Notice to Tribal Governments.
+- J. Notice to Tribal Governments.
 The state assures that it has notified in writing all federally-recognized Tribal Governments that maintain a primary office and/or majority population within the State of the State's intent to submit a Medicaid waiver request or renewal request to CMS at least 60 days before the anticipated submission date is provided by Presidential Executive Order 13175 of November 6, 2000.
 Evidence of the applicable notice is available through the Medicaid Agency. - K. Limited English Proficient Persons.
-The state assures that it provides meaningful access to waiver services by Limited English Proficient persons in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000 (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 August 8, 2003).
+The state assures that it provides meaningful access to waiver services by Limited English Proficient persons in accordance with: (a) Presidential Executive Order 13166 of August 11, 2000 (65 FR 50121) and (b) Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 -

+August 8, 2003).
 Appendix B describes how the state assures meaningful access to waiver services by Limited English Proficient persons.

 7. Contact Person(s)

-ncy representative with whom CMS should communicate regarding the waiver is:
+A. The Medicaid age ncy representative with whom CMS should communicate regarding the waiver is:

+Last Name:

 Johnson

+First Name:

 Paulette

-Nurse Office Director
+Title: Nurse Office Director

-Tuise office Director
+A Nuise Office Director

-Mississippi Division of Medicaid
+Agency: Mississippi Division of Medicaid

+Address:

-Walter Sillers Building, Suite 1000
+11441 5551 Walter Sillers Building, Suite 1000

+Address 2: •

 550 High Street

+City:

 Jackson

-Mississippi
+State: Mississippi

+Zip:

 39201

-0020

-7001) 050 5514 PD /
+Phone:

 (601) 359-5514 Ext: TTY

+Fax: (601) 250 0521

 (601) 359-9521

+E-mail:

+Paulette.Johnson@medicaid.ms.gov

-B. If applicable, t the state operating agency representative with whom CMS should communicate regarding the waiver is:
+B .
+If applicable, the s state operating agency representative with whom CMS should communicate regarding the waiver is:

+Last Name: the operating agency representative with whom evils should communicate regarding the warren is:

-Last Name: Naik
+Naik

-Einet Nomes IValk

-First Name: Anita
+First Name:

+Anita

 Title:

-110.0 Office Director
+Office Director

-Agency:
+Agency: Missississi Danastusant of Dahahilitation Consisten

 Mississippi Department of Rehabilitation Services

 Address:

 1281 Highway 51 North

 Address 2:

+City:

-City: Madison
+Madison

-State

 State: Mississippi

 Zip: 39110

-Phone:

-(601) 853-5230 Ext: TTY
+Phone: (601) 853-5230 Ext: TTY

-.

 Fax: (601) 853-5301

-E-mail:

-anaik@mdrs.ms.gov
+E-mail: anaik@mdrs.ms.gov

 8. Authorizing S Signature

-• ner with the attached revisions to the affected components of the waiver, constitutes the state's request to raiver under §1915(c) of the Social Security Act.
-The state affirms that it will abide by all provisions of the

-provisions of this amendment when approved by CMS.
-The state further attests that it will continuously

-- accordance with the assurances specified in Section V and the additional requirements specified in Section

-aiver.
-The state certifies that additional proposed revisions to the waiver request will be submitted by the ne form of additional waiver amendments.
+Security Act.
+The state certification requirem if applicable, from the Medicaid agency to C Upon approval by CN services to the specific her with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social te assures that all materials referenced in this waiver application (including standards, licensure and tents) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, to operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the CMS in the form of waiver amendments.
+MS, the waiver application serves as the state's authority to provide home and community-based waiver the target groups.
+The state attests that it will abide by all provisions of the approved waiver and will the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified quest.

 Signature: Paulette Johnson

-Cont.
-M. Parid D'anne and Declaration

 State Medicaid Director or Designee

-Submission Date: Sep 19, 2019
+Submission Date: Jun 24, 2022

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name: necicale Director submits the application.
+Last Name: Johnson

-Augu I wille Johnson

-First Name:
+First Name: Paulette

-Paulette

-Title:

-Application for 1915 (c) HCBS Waiver: MS.0255.R05.01 - Oct 01, 2019 Page 12 of 15

-Nurse Office Director, Long Term Care
+Title: Nurse Office Director

-Agency:

-Mississippi Division of Medicaid
+Agency: MS Division of Medicaid

-Address:

-Walter Sillers Building, Suite 1000
+Address: 550 High Street, Suite 1000

 Address 2:

-550 High Street

-City:

-Jackson
+City: Jackson

 State: Mississippi

-Zip:
+Zip: 20201

 39201

 Phone:

-r none.
 (601) 359-5514 Ext: TTY

-(001) 337 331 1

 Fax:

+1 4.4.
 (601) 359-9521

-. .
+F 9.

-E-mail: Attachments Paulette.Johnson@medicaid.ms.gov
+E-mail: Attachments paulette.johnson@medicaid.ms.gov

-Attachinents i autette.Johnson e medicard.ms.gov ,